Skip to Content

 Palliative Care for Mesothelioma Patients

 Palliative mesothelioma treatment is used to manage cancer symptoms and improve a patient’s quality of life.
+Many patients find it helpful in reducing mesothelioma pain.
 Palliative care may be used alongside standard treatments or as a patient’s sole form of treatment.

 Common Palliative Surgeries